-Annually-Funded "Sponsored" Scholarships
+Annually-Funded "Sponsored" Scholarships and Innovative Learning Grants

-A donor may establish one or more named scholarships, which range from \$250-\$1800 per year.
-Award funds must be submitted to the GC Foundation prior to the beginning of the academic year. \NOTE: 100% of annual award funds are made available to the scholarship recipient and may be used for tuition, fees or textbooks/supplies purchased through the Campus Bookstore.
+A donor may establish one or more named scholarships or Innovative Learning Grants, which range from \$250-\$2,000 per year.
+Award funds must be submitted to the GC Foundation prior to the beginning of the academic year. \NOTE: 100% of annual scholarship funds are made available to the recipient and may be used for tuition, fees or textbooks/supplies purchased through the Campus Bookstore.